TheCarsonWest/nerd-emoji/Calc/Continuity.md

 * **Derivatives:** The derivative of a function at a point is defined as the limit of the difference quotient as $x$ approaches that point.
 This limit only exists if the function is continuous at that point.

-* **Integrals:** The integral of a function over an interval is defined as the limit of a sum of areas of rectangles as the width of the rectangles approaches zero.
+* **[[integrals]]:** The integral of a function over an interval is defined as the limit of a sum of areas of rectangles as the width of the rectangles approaches zero.
 This limit only exists if the function is continuous on the interval.

 * **Differential equations:** Many differential equations involve continuous functions, and the solutions to these equations are also often continuous functions.